 Packaging for a start is a giveaway, some cheap lights will arrive with poor packaging or none at all.

 Manufacturers are obliged to provide clear instructions as to how the lights should be fitted and where they should be used, so if these are missing it's another bad sign.

-All light sets should have CE mark indicating they conform to health, safety and environmental protection standards.
+All light sets should have a CE mark indicating they conform to health, safety, and environmental protection standards.
 A further WEEE symbol means the product is recyclable.

 So the implication is to shop from an established UK retailer who sells well known branded products that have been thoroughly tested and meet all EU safety standards